jefflester/minitrino/readme.md

 - TEXT_EDITOR: The text editor to use with the `config` command, e.g. "vi", "nano", etc. Defaults to the shell's default editor.

-#### [DOCKER] Section
+### [DOCKER] Section
 These configs allow the user to customize how Minipresto uses Docker.

 - DOCKER_HOST: A URL pointing to an accessible Docker host.
 This is automatically detected by Docker otherwise.

-#### [PRESTO] Section
+### [PRESTO] Section
-These configs allow the user to set global Presto configuration.
-Since many modules can append to Presto's core files, the supported way to make global changes to these files is with these configs.
+These configs allow the user to propagate config to the Presto container.
+Since many modules can append to Presto's core files, the supported way to make propagate changes to these Presto files is with these configs.

 - CONFIG: Configuration for Presto's `config.properties` file.
 - JVM_CONFIG: Configuration for Presto's `jvm.config` file.

-A multiline example of this section:
+A multiline example of this section (note the indentation):

 ```
 [PRESTO]